BayiLi081/GIS-bootcamp/README.md

 - **10 mins**: Introduce some common data sources for remote sensing

-- **Practical**: "The change of green cover in Singapore" spatiotemporal analysis on NDVI [Longitudinal study](./contents/longitudinalNDVI.md)
+- **Practical (Part1: Data Collection)**: "The change of green cover in Singapore" spatiotemporal analysis on NDVI [Longitudinal study](./contents/longitudinalNDVI.md)
   - 30 min: Instruction and demonstration
   - 5 min: Q&A